aaronrod3/ShooterGame/docs/infima_integration_plan.md

 ---
 ## Related Comparison Reports

-Full technical audits backing the fixes in this plan live in `docs/comparisons/`.
+Full technical audits backing the fixes in this plan live locally at:

+`C:\Users\aaron\Documents\Unreal Projects\ShooterGame\`

 Consult these before touching the referenced sections — they contain exact node names, branch-filter values, and wiring details not repeated in full here.
+When prompting Claude inside the Unreal terminal, reference these by full path or relative path from the project root so Claude reads the correct report rather than guessing.

 | Report | Covers | Verdict |
 |---|---|---|